JohnN05/UMDCourseGraph/README.md

 # UMD Course Graph
-### A Java Maven project which uses the umd.io API to create a graph representing all of UMD's courses
+### A Java  project which uses the umd.io API to create a graph representing all of UMD's courses

 This repository was built as the backend of UMD Course Web project.
-The backend of this project interprets the data in University of Maryland's course directory (provided by umd.io's API) and processes the data into a directed graph.
-The nodes of the UMD Course Graph represent every unique course.
-The edges of UMD Course Graph represent different relationships between courses such as requisites of a course.
-These course requisites were created by analyzing language patterns in keywords when scraping the course directory.
+The nodes of the UMD Course Graph represent unique courses while the edges represent different relationships between courses such as a prerequisite.
 The end goal of this project is to allow for the data visualization of all courses provided by the University of Maryland.

 ![Diagram1](images/umdcoursegraph-diagram-1.jpg)